SexyCodicology/DMMapp/README.md

-# DMMapp - Digitized Medieval Manuscripts app
+# [[!!
+LEGACY !!]]
+DMMapp - Digitized Medieval Manuscripts app
+## This is a legacy version of the DMMapp.
+The data contained in data.json is no longer maintained, but the framework of the app will still work ##

 The DMMapp is a webapp containing links to digitized manuscripts repositories available worldwide.